solana-labs/solana/docs/src/proposals/sbf-program-abi-v2.md

 - All meta data in readonly region, plus duplicate for writable metadata in extra region
 - Two regions: Definitely read-only metadata and potentially writable metadata including readonly accounts and unmapped accounts

-#### Encoding Alignment
-Alternative options:
-- Tightly pack everything
-- Tightly pack attributes, pad values
-- Pad attributes and their values

 #### Host and Guest (VM) Address Space for Indirections / Pointers
-Alternative options:
-- Store guest pointers only, map host on demand
-- Translate on every context switch (invocation, exit, syscall)
-- Store both guest and host, but encrypt host pointers
+Host pointers can not be exposed to the guest at all, not even in an encrypted manner.
+That is because every validator can allocate the accounts somewhere else, so their pointers would diverge and it would be visible to the user programs.

+Guest pointers are stable across the entire transaction too, meaning that the address space of the accounts stays reserved in instructions which do not have these accounts mapped in the VM.

-### Interface
+### Interface Changes
+The following Pubkey based structures will be changed:
+- PreAccount: Can be dropped without a replacement
+- Message: Partially exposed in TransactionContext
+- Instruction and AccountMeta: Replaced by InstructionContext
+- KeyedAccount and AccountInfo: Replaced by BorrowedAccount

+Built-in programs and all tests and mock-ups will be refactored to use these new structures directly.
+SBF programs will be required to be redeployed with a new loader in order to use this new interface.
+Additionally we will provide helper functions to bridge the gap of these interfaces at the users cost, meaning that they can go cheaper if they adapt to using the new interface directly.

+#### TransactionContext
+- account_keys: `Pin<Box<[Pubkey]>>`
+- accounts: `Pin<Box<[RefCell<AccountSharedData>]>>`
+- instruction_trace: `Vec<InstructionContext>`
+- return_data: `(Pubkey, Vec<u8>)`

+Instead of having a separate invocation stack and popping these frames and copy them into the instruction recorder, ABIv2 can simply operate on a sequence annotated with their invocation depth: The instruction trace.

+In ABIv1 return data was implemented by a setter and a getter syscall for copying data forth and back between userspace and runtime.
+In ABIv2, we can use shared memory in the transaction context instead.
+So, the two syscalls will be obsolete as there is no need to trigger anything in the runtime.

-#### Instruction Structs
+#### InstructionContext
-TODO: Design a structured interface to deal with the account indices of different instructions.
-Replacing: `keyed_account_at_index(keyed_accounts, first_instruction_account + x)`
+- invocation_depth: `usize`
+- instruction_data: `Vec<u8>`
+- program_accounts: `Vec<usize>`
+- index_in_transaction: `Vec<usize>`
+- index_in_caller: `Vec<usize>`
+- is_signer: `Vec<bool>`
+- is_writable: `Vec<bool>`

+One difference to the Instruction structure is, that while the user could encode duplicate account entries with different permissions, ABIv1 does unify the permissions of all aliasing accounts.
+This will not be the case in ABIv2.

-#### Tests & Mockups
+#### BorrowedAccount
-TODO: Design a better way to create the mocked instruction accounts.
-Replacing: `create_keyed_accounts_unified(&keyed_account_tuples)`
+- transaction_context: `&TransactionContext`
+- instruction_context: `&InstructionContext`
+- index_in_transaction: `usize`
+- index_in_instruction: `usize`
+- account: `RefMut<AccountSharedData>`

 ### Syscalls
+There are some interactions which will still require syscalls to notify the runtime that the program requested changes.

 #### Cross Program Invocation (CPI)
-The runtime automatically allocates an empty invocation frame (mapped as writable) above the currently active one.
-If a program wants to call another one it simply writes directly into that empty invocation frame and configures it.
-Then the program only needs a syscall to trigger the execution and that syscall does not need to copy data forth and back between userspace and runtime anymore.
-It only has to validate the invocation frame, record the instruction and run the called program.
+The runtime automatically allocates an empty InstructionContext (mapped as writable) behind the currently active one.
+If a program wants to call another one it simply writes directly into that InstructionContext and configures it.
+Then the program only needs a syscall to trigger the validation and execution by the runtime.

-#### Return Data Accessors
-In the old ABI return data was implemented by a setter and a getter syscall for copying data forth and back between userspace and runtime.
-But now, we can use shared memory in the transaction context instead.
-So, the two syscalls will be deprecated as there is no need to trigger anything in the runtime.

 #### Account Reallocation / Resizing
 TODO